 Composting toilets are increasingly common for people living off the grid, and even for those simply looking to save some money and reduce their environmental impact.
 High-quality composting toilets should be easy to install, easy to use, odorless, and space-efficient.
-The markets offer various composting toilet units, and we are about to compare two of the best
+There's lots of choice on the market, and we are about to compare two of the best compost toilets.

 The Air Head Composting Toilet is quickly taking up more market share in this eco-friendly niche, and for good reason.
 It offers an exceptional user experience, and adheres to the same basic physics and mechanics that make the Nature’s Head an efficient, waterless flushing system.
 However, there are several design features that separate these two market leaders, marking one out as our clear winner.
 Read on to find out which one!